noahbroyles/supermath/README.md

 # python-math-modules
-Modules I have written in python3 to help you cheat on your next math test
+This repo consists of one mudule I have written in python3 to help you cheat on your next math test, called supermath.py

-I haven't pushed the code yet though.
-I'll get to it soon.
+This is a module meant for importing, not running.
+Don't be disappointed when you run it and nothing happens.
+It should work wonders for you though when you import it.